top of page

 • Legal abuse

-This role is ideal for counsellors and psychotherapists who specialise in complex trauma and narcissistic abuse and want to work fully online within a specialist, values‑led service.
+This role is ideal for counsellors and psychotherapists with experience in complex trauma and a strong interest in working within a specialist service supporting people affected by narcissistic abuse and coercive control.

-This role is suited to practitioners who feel called to depth work — those who are emotionally attuned, steady, and able to hold space for clients navigating long‑term relational trauma.
+This role suits practitioners who are emotionally steady, attuned and able to hold space for clients navigating long‑term relational trauma.

-You’ll work independently with clients while being supported through team meetings, group supervision, reflective practice, peer‑to‑peer connection, and steady one‑to‑one managerial support where needed.
+You’ll be supported through team meetings, group supervision, reflective practice, peer connection and steady one‑to‑one organisational support.

 What It Takes to Work with This Client Group